 Much like with traditional air purifiers, the question isn’t about how long your germicidal air purifier will last but how frequently you’ll need to replace the components.
 Depending on your model, you’ll need to either replace a filter or replace a filter and the UV bulbs if you have a UV air purifier.
 Although, if you opt for a great filterless air purifier, you won’t have to replace anything at all.

-With UV lights, the bulbs are usually rated for 9,000 hours of use.
-Assuming that you’re using your purifier continuously, this translates to replacing the bulbs roughly every 12 months.
+The bulbs are usually rated with UV lights for 9,000 hours of use.
+Assuming that you’re using your purifier continuously translates to replacing the bulbs roughly every 12 months.

 Germicidal air purifiers can be an alluring prospect — especially if you struggle with frequently falling ill.
 Along with removing larger particles from the air, they can reduce the chance of people catching germs through the air.
 But because the technology is often not as intense as with commercial-grade air purifiers, you’ll want to keep a few factors in mind as you shop for a germicidal air purifier.

 UV light can disinfect surfaces and neutralize germs.
 But to do so, the light must be strong enough and stay on for several minutes.
-Avoid air purifiers that only trigger the light for a few seconds as nothing will get sterilized in that time frame.
-Likewise, UV-C is often the preferred option with a wavelength of 254 nanometers (nm).
+Avoid air purifiers that only trigger the light for a few seconds, as nothing will get sterilized in that time frame.
+Likewise, UV-C is often the preferred option with a 254 nanometers (nm) wavelength.

 If your main concern is about removing as many particles as possible, mechanical filtration is often considered the superior choice.
 Ideally, a HEPA filter-based mechanical filtration should be prioritized as this type of filter is most effective at removing contaminants from the air.

 Additionally, to maximize the effectiveness of mechanical filtration, how long should you run an air purifier is vital.
 It’s recommended to run your air purifier for at least 12 hours a day or 24/7, depending on how polluted your environment is.